danielfett/draft-dpop/main.md

 [[
 Is a media type registration at [@IANA.MediaTypes] necessary for `application/dpop+jwt`?
-There is a `+jwt` structured syntax suffix registered already at [@IANA.MediaType.StructuredSuffixs] by Section 7.2 of [@RFC8417], which is maybe sufficient?
-A fullblown registration of `application/dpop+jwt` seems like it'd be overkill.
+There is a `+jwt` structured syntax suffix registered already at [@IANA.MediaType.StructuredSuffix] by Section 7.2 of [@RFC8417], which is maybe sufficient?
+A full-blown registration of `application/dpop+jwt` seems like it'd be overkill.
 The `dpop+jwt` is used in the JWS/JWT `typ` header for explicit typing of the JWT per Section 3.11 of [@RFC8725] but it is not used anywhere else (such as the `Content-Type` of HTTP messages).